himichaelhe/michaelhe.github.io/index.md

 ### Links, Links, Links!

-It's always to share URLs to great things.
+It's always nice to share URLs to great things.

 Here are my favorite people to read on the Internet, in no particular order:
 * [Tyler Cowen](https://marginalrevolution.com/)